Magical 5 Day Family Summer Holiday in Iceland with the Golden Circle, South Coast & Reykjavik

 Once in the city, you’ll check into your accommodations and get settled in.
-You will then have a chance to explore the capital, seeing the beautiful Hallgrímskirkja church and Sun Voyager sculpture, or, simply, take it easy and rest up for the coming days.
+You will then have a chance to explore the capital, see the beautiful Hallgrímskirkja church and Sun Voyager sculpture, or take it easy and rest up for the coming days.

 Today, you’ll see gorgeous waterfalls and erupting geysers, as well as learn about Iceland’s Vikings on a tour of the Golden Circle.

-To make this day even more special, you can add on a horse riding tour where those over the age of 5 can ride an Icelandic horse around the countryside.
+To make this day even more special, you can add on a horse riding tour where those over five can ride an Icelandic horse around the countryside.
 No experience is needed, and the animals are very friendly, making this a perfect family adventure.

 The first site of the Golden Circle route is Þingvellir National Park, where Vikings of old used to gather to settle feuds and lay the laws of the land.
 Not only has the park a rich history, but it is also a geological wonder. Þingvellir is located between two tectonic plates that are moving apart.
 As they move, they create cracks and canyons that are visible throughout the area.

-One of these canyons, Silfra, is filled with meltwater from the nearby glacier, Langjökull.
-Those over the age of 14 can opt for an exciting snorkelling tour in Silfra, where they’ll discover a bright blue underworld just beneath the water’s surface.
+One of these canyons, Silfra, is filled with the meltwater from the nearby glacier, Langjökull.
+Those over the age of 12 can opt for an exciting snorkeling tour in Silfra, where they’ll discover a bright blue underworld just beneath the water’s surface.

 From there, you’ll head to Geysir geothermal area where you’ll see steam rising from the ground and mud pools bubbling.
-The main attraction is, however, the mighty geyser Strokkur which erupts every 5-10 minutes, creating a 15-20 metre high water column each time.
+However, the main attraction is the mighty geyser Strokkur which erupts every 5-10 minutes, creating a 49-66 ft (15-20 meter) high water column each time.